 Includes bibliographical references (pages 112-115).

 Copyright 2012 Michael Sposi

 Sposi, Michael.
-"Essays on the relative price of tradables and the composition of trade." dissertation, University of Iowa, 2012.
+"Essays on the relative price of tradables and the composition of trade."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.